eboursier/eboursier.github.io/_pages/about.md

 Have a look at my (hopefully updated) [CV](http://eboursier.github.io/files/boursier_cv.pdf) for additional information!

-Please, do not hesitate to ask me any question or supplementary material (code, slides...) by email.
+If you are interested in an internship/PhD/postdoc with me on deep learning theory related topics, please do not hesitate to contact me by email.

 [//]: ## News
 [//]: * I was invited to the [Symposium on Sparsity and Singular Structures](https://sfb1481.rwth-aachen.de/symposium24) in Aachen to talk about our latest work [Early alignment in two-layer networks training is a two-edged sword](https://arxiv.org/abs/2401.10791).
 You can have a look at the slides [here](https://eboursier.github.io/files/aachen_slides/index.html#0).  <sub><sup><span style="color:grey">28-02-2024</span></sup></sub>